acend/kubernetes-basics-training/content/en/docs/09/04/_index.md

 {{% /onlyWhen %}}
 {{% onlyWhen openshift %}}

-This results in the addition of the following parts to the Deployment (check with `oc get deploy awesome-app -o yaml`):
+This results in the addition of the following parts to the Deployment (check with `oc get deploy example-web-python -o yaml`):

 {{% /onlyWhen %}}
 {{% onlyWhenNot openshift %}}